keshav1998/Virality_predictor/README.md

 # Virality_predictor

- The main objective here is to bulid  amclassifier which can help in prediciting whether the given ewns article will go viral or not, viratlity factor is determind by the number of facebook interactions, which include number of shares, comments and likes.
+ The main objective here is to bulid  a classifier which can help in prediciting whether the given news article will go viral or not, viratlity factor is determind by the number of facebook interactions, which include number of shares, comments and likes.
  ## Brief Overview about understadning sharing behaviour
  Understanding sharing behavior is big business.
 As consumers become blind to traditional advertising, the push is on to go beyond simple pitches to tell engaging stories.
 Increasingly, the success of these endeavors is measured in social shares.